 Luxembourg is globally renowned for its successful long-term economic performance.
-The country has the highest GDP per capital in world – thanks in part to the number of cross-border workers who contribute to its GDP without being counted as part of its population.
+The country has the highest GDP per capita in world – thanks in part to the number of cross-border workers who contribute to its GDP without being counted as part of its population.

 However, this is far from the only strong indicator.
 Luxembourg consistently experiences growth above the EU average (2.6% in 2019) and low inflation (1.7% in February 2020).
 It has the 3rd lowest public debt ratio in the EU (21% of GDP in November 2019) and ranks as the 15th most competitive economy in the world (IMD, May 2020).